rulewis/journey-optimizer.en/help/using/offers/offer-activities/create-offer-activities.md

 Applying a constraint enables you to restrict the selection of offers to the members of one or several **Adobe Experience Platform segments**, or to use a **decision rule** to apply a constraint.
 The difference between those two usages are described below.

 **Segment**
 On one hand, segments are a group of Adobe Experience Platform profiles that match a certain logic based on profile attributes and experience events.
-However, Offer management does not recompute the segment, it just uses it.
+However, Offer Management does not recompute the segment, it just uses it.
 Therefore the segment may not be up-to-date when presenting the offer.
 Learn more on segments in [this section](../../segment/about-segments.md).

 **Rule**